 - Check the health of your gums – this will ensure the early signs of gum disease are spotted early.

-- Teach you how to look after your teeth – this includes giving advice on specific dental tools, as well as offering tooth-friendly diet tips.
+- Teach you how to look after your teeth – this includes advising on specific dental tools and offering tooth-friendly diet tips.